-Learn how to cook perfect Korean rice using the stovetop method.
-You can easily achieve soft, fluffy, and delicious short grain rice without a rice cooker by following these step-by-step instructions and tutorial video.
+Learn how to make perfect Korean rice using the stovetop method!
+Follow these step-by-step instructions and tutorial video to achieve soft, fluffy, and delicious short-grain riceā€”no rice cooker needed.

 A bowl of perfectly cooked Korean rice (short grain rice) on the stove.